doytowin/goooqo/README.md

 The first three Os in the name GoooQo stands for the three major object concepts in the OQM technique:

-- `Entity Object` is used to map the static part in the CRUD statements, such as table name and column names;
+- `Entity Object` is used to map the static part in the CRUD statements, e.g. table name and column names;
-- `Query Object` is used to map the dynamic part in the CRUD statements, such as filter conditions, pagination and sorting clause;
+- `Query Object` is used to map the dynamic part in the CRUD statements, e.g. filter conditions, pagination and sorting clause;
-- `View Object` is used to map the static part in the complex query statements, such as table names, column names, group-by clause and joins.
+- `View Object` is used to map the static part in the complex query statements, e.g. table names, column names, group-by clause and joins.

 Check this [article](https://blog.doyto.win/post/introduction-to-goooqo-en/) for more details.